Power Man (Victor Alvarez): Fictional character biography

 Victor Alvarez was first introduced as a teenager from the neighborhood of Hell's Kitchen in New York City.
 He is the son of Reina Alvarez and Shades.
-As a child, he was caught in an explosion caused by the villain Bullseye that resulted in the deaths of over 100 people including his father.
-Victor survived by somehow using a technique that drew the chi from the dead bodies around him and temporarily granted him superhuman strength and fortitude.
+As a child, he was caught in an explosion caused by the villain Bullseye that killed over 100 people, including Shades.
+Victor survived using a technique that drew the chi from the dead bodies around him and temporarily granted him superhuman strength and fortitude.

 Some time later during the Shadowland storyline, Victor took on the name Power Man and began using his abilities to fight crime as a hero for hire, advertising his services on sites like Craigslist.
 Victor's activities eventually drew the attention of Luke Cage, a member of the Avengers who had once used the Power Man name.
-Cage and his partner Iron Fist eventually learn that Victor is the son of Shades, a Puerto Rican supervillain that Cage had fought years earlier.
+Cage and his partner Iron Fist eventually learn that Victor is the son of Shades, who Cage had fought years earlier.
 Though Victor dislikes both Cage and Iron Fist, he eventually teams up with them to help the other heroes fight the crazed Matt Murdock and his army of Hand ninjas.

 During the Fear Itself storyline, Power Man ends up teleported onto a station in the middle of the Pacific Ocean with Amadeus Cho, Spider-Girl, Thunderstrike and X-23.
 They end up fighting a group of samurai Shark Men.
 Power Man is part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.

 During the Infinity storyline, Power Man was with Heroes for Hire while they stopped Plunderer's men from stealing robot parts.
-After Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) stops Plunderer, he called Heroes for Hire mercenaries in front of Power Man.
+After Superior Spider-Man stops Plunderer, he called Heroes for Hire mercenaries in front of Power Man.
 While at a café with Luke Cage, Power Man expresses a desire to attack Spider-Man, Luke is more concerned with the consequences for his family.
-Power Man then plans to start his own version of the Avengers.
+Power Man then plans to start his own version of the Avengers, which inspires him and the Heroes for Hire into reforming themselves as the Mighty Avengers.

+In the All-New, All-Different Marvel event, Power Man joins Sunspot's incarnation of the New Avengers.
+After many missions with the New Avengers, Power Man realizes he neglected his hometown for too long and leave the team to return to New York.

+After the "Devil's Reign" storyline, Power Man is recruited into Luke Cage's Thunderbolts led by Hawkeye.
+Experiencing an identity crisis, Power Man begins soul searching.
+After a talk with Bruce Banner, he decides to retire the Power Man name and forge a new path for himself.